Make an easy Christmas plant lighter with lights - by using what you have!

-This year, I decided I wasn't going to buy any outdoor Christmas decorations.
-That was a bit of a challenge because I think I threw most of what I had away.
+This year, I decided I wouldn't buy any outdoor Christmas decorations.
+I have many planters, gardening supplies, and Christmas lights.
 So, I have been trying to make do with what I have.
-And, I'm actually pleased with the results.
+I'm very pleased with the results.

 1 string of 100 lights (green cord)